 A study of Gothic literature in its historical and philosophical context, this course will explore 19th-century short fiction and poetry as well as a play and influential 18th-century literary sources.
-Authors may include: Walpole, Burke, Kant, Wordsworth, Smith, Robinson, Hogg, Scott, Coleridge, Keats, Lord Byron, and Baillie.
+Authors may include Walpole, Burke, Kant, Wordsworth, Smith, Robinson, Hogg, Scott, Coleridge, Keats, Lord Byron, and Baillie.
 Prerequisite: ENGL 100 or 111/112 or equivalent.
 Three credits.
+Not offered 2020-2021.